spacelift-io/user-documentation/docs/concepts/stack/stack-settings.md

 Git sparse checkout paths allow you to specify a list of directories and files that will be used in sparse checkout, meaning that only the specified directories and files from the list will be cloned.
 This can help reduce the size of the workspace by only downloading the parts of the repository that are needed for the stack.

-Only path values are allowed - glob patterns are not supported.
+Only path values are allowed; glob patterns are not supported.

 Example valid paths: